-1.3 The Higher Education Appeals Tribunal (Article 7.64 Higher Education and Research Act) The Higher Education Appeals Tribunal is located in The Hague.

-The appealing party must pay court registry fees of €42.
+1.4 The Higher Education Appeals Tribunal (Article 7.64 Higher Education and Research Act) There is a Higher Education Appeals Tribunal which is located in The Hague.
+The appealing party must pay court registry fees of €44 (one-time payment).